dikucloud/proj-shipping-maps/README.md

 ![Satellite image of Greenland](http://i.imm.io/S8fP.png)  ![Map image of Greenland](http://i.imm.io/S8fe.png)

 As can be seen, it would be unwise to navigate a ship according to the map images of Greenland from Google Maps.

+## Project description

+In this project you will produce a geometric simplification algorithm that reduces the size of a geographical dataset for a coastline, while maintaining the safety for shipping.

+* Automatically remove points from a coastline object (including islands) to reduce size of data
+* Resulting coastline must still be safe for shipping, without adding large amounts of land area (e.g. the bounding rectangle for greenland would be a "safe" coastline, but would make it impossible to navigate the fjords).

+Data will be provided by [GST](http://www.gst.dk/English/) for the project (data is *confidential* and must not be used outside the project).

+If you are interested in doing this project, send an email to kostas@diku.dk.

+## External partner

+The project is done in collaboration with the [Danish Geodata Agency](http://www.gst.dk/English/)